doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

       IdentityFile C:\\Users\\bootstrapadmin\\.ssh\\bootstrap-admin-ssh-key-private
     ```

-    * In VS Code, open the folder `/home/bootstrapadmin/` on the Linux Jumpbox.
+    * Open the folder `/home/bootstrapadmin/` on the Linux Jumpbox.
-    * In VS Code, open a Bash terminal and verify the Linux distribution and version by running the command `cat \etc\*-release`.
+    * Open a Bash terminal and verify the Linux distribution and version by running the command `cat \etc\*-release`.

 ## Documentation